From Lagrangian to totally real geometry: coupled flows and calibrations: The Maslov flow

 valid for both Lagrangians and totally real submanifolds.
 In turn these lead to an ODE on $\omega_t$ rather than a parabolic inequality such as (\ref{eq:parabolic_inequality}), so we can eliminate the maximum principle argument and the related compactness assumption.

-The above formulae rely also on the K\"ahler assumption, which cancels the quantity $T_J$ which should have appeared in the first formula.
-The generalization to almost K\"ahler manifolds brings $T_J$ back into the formula, and thus requires replacing the gradient flow with the Maslov flow.
-This explains why the result, in its most general form, concerns the coupling of SCF with Maslov flow, rather than with the $J$-mean curvature flow.
+Equations \eqref{simple.eq} rely also on the K\"ahler assumption, which cancels the quantity $T_J$ which should have appeared.
+The generalization to almost K\"ahler manifolds brings $T_J$ back, and thus requires replacing the gradient flow with the Maslov flow.
+This explains why the result, in its most general form, concerns the coupling of SCF with Maslov flow, rather than with $J$-MCF.

 On the other hand, even in the K\"ahler case, replacing $\Vol_g$ with $\Vol_J$ leads to a more degenerate operator governing the flow.
 This makes the existence theory much more complicated: we will discuss this at length in Section \ref{s:shorttime}.